axil/axil-autotime/README.md

 # axil-autotime
-An improved version of `ipython-autotime` by Phillip Cloud.
+An improved version of `ipython-autotime` by Phillip Cloud:
+&nbsp; &nbsp; – uses better timer function on windows;
-Ignores function and class definitions.
+&nbsp; &nbsp; – ignores function and class definitions.

 ## Installation: